mcquinn88/mcquinn88.github.io/content/publications/_index.md

 ---
 title: "Publications"

-cms_exclude: true
+# Force children under /publications/ to render as publication pages,
+# even though the folder name is plural.
 cascade:
   type: publication
   draft: false

-# Section listing style at /publications
+# Section page style at /publications (no cards, no images)
-view: card          # try: card  (or article-grid)
-columns: 2          # number of columns for card/grid views
+view: citation
-sort_by: date_desc  # newest first
+sort_by: date_desc
 ---